chrisbjohannsen/no-gnus/README.md

 };
 ```
 * Save and test using `grunt lambda_invoke`
-* Login to the AWS Console and setup a Lambda function.
+* Login to the AWS Console and create a new Lambda function.
 Make note of the arn of the function you create as you will need to add it to your grunt lambda_deploy task.
 * Setup AWS credentials
 	* https://github.com/Tim-B/grunt-aws-lambda#aws-credentials
 	* http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html